OPKO Health Inc. [OPK] – A worthy Stock for long-term investors

 Now let’s turn to look at profitability: with a current Operating Margin for OPKO Health Inc. [OPK] sitting at -30.40% and its Gross Margin at 36.50%, this company’s Net Margin is now -34.90.
 These metrics indicate that this company is not generating as much profit, after accounting for expenses, compared to its market peers.

-This stock’s Beta value is currently 2.09, which indicates that it is 9.00% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 70.48.
-This RSI suggests that OPKO Health Inc. is currently Overbought.
+This stock’s Beta value is currently 2.27, which indicates that it is 9.99% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 63.75.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is OPKO Health Inc. [OPK] a Reliable Buy?